Jagadwp/link-easy-go/README.md

 # Link Easy
 ## About
-This is an url shortener API created by Echo (Go Framework) and PostgreSQL.
+This is an url shortener API built with Echo (Go Framework), GORM (ORM library) and PostgreSQL.

 ## Features
-- Authentication
+- JWT Authentication
 - Middleware
-- CRUD user
+- CRUD User
-- CRUD url
+- CRUD Url
 - Use clean architecture
 ![](docs/clean-arch.png)
 ## How to Run